Conceptual Perspectives to Parallel the Eliava Pictures

 Critical Urban Studies

-My aim is to carry out a theoretically-informed (here, mostly visual) ethnographic study.
+I aim to carry out a theoretically informed (here, mostly visual) ethnographic study.
 The idea is to look for pathways from ethnography of the market to world conditions and back again.

 The larger general theoretical framework for this study is critical urban studies, but with a focus on the daily lives of people at the market.